Hairstyles of the Damned

 About the Author

-Joe Meno is a fiction writer and playwright who lives in Chicago.
-He is a winner of the Nelson Algren Literary Award, a Pushcart Prize, the Great Lakes Book Award, and was a finalist for the Story Prize.
-He is the author of multiple novels and short story collections including Hairstyles of the Damned, The Great Perhaps, How the Hula Girl Sings, The Boy Detective Fails, Tender as Hellfire, Demons in the Spring, and Office Girl.
-His short fiction has been published in One Story, McSweeney's, Swink, LIT, TriQuarterly, Other Voices, Gulf Coast, and broadcast on NPR.
-His nonfiction has appeared in the New York Times and Chicago Magazine.
-He is an associate professor in the Fiction Writing Department at Columbia College Chicago.
+JOE MENO is a fiction writer and journalist who lives in Chicago.
+Winner of the Nelson Algren Literary Award, a Pushcart Prize, and a finalist for the Story Prize, Meno is the best-selling author of several novels and short story collections including Marvel and a Wonder, The Great Perhaps, The Boy Detective Fails, and Hairstyles of the Damned; he also edited Chicago Noir: The Classics.
+He is a professor in the English and Creative Writing Department at Columbia College Chicago.
+Book of Extraordinary Tragedies is his latest work.

 Reviews